CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

 Next select the **Type** for each column.
 Typically most of the columns will be designated as **Inputs**, which means that they will be used to construct the best uniform space filling design.
 In addition, we recommend including one **Index** column which contains a unique identifier for each run of the candidate set.
 This makes it easier to track which runs are included in the constructed designs.
 If no **Index** column is specified, a warning appears later in the process, but this column is not strictly required.

+Notice there is a new variable included in the first row of this box called **__id**.
+This column is an automatically-generated index of all rows of the candidate set, meaning the column counts up from 1, uniquely identifying each row.
+For example, if the candidate set contains 50 rows excluding the row of column names, the **__id** column would be 1, 2, 3, …, 49, 50.
+The **Include** box next to **__id** can be unchecked if including this index column is not desired, but again, it is highly encouraged to have an index column to easily identify which candidate set rows are chosen in the design.
+The **__id** column **Type** is automatically set to **Index**.
+If using a different variable as the index column, make sure to uncheck the **Include** box next to **__id** and also change the **Type** of the desired index column to **Index**.

 Finally, the **Min** and **Max** columns in the box allow the range of values for each input column to be specified.
-The default is to extract the smallest and largest values from the candidate and history data files, and use these as the **Min** and **Max** values, respectively.
+The default is to extract the smallest and largest values from the candidate and previous data files, and use these as the **Min** and **Max** values, respectively.
 This approach generally works well, as it scales the inputs to be in a uniform hypercube for comparing distances between the design points.

 .. hint::
    The default values for **Min** and **Max** can generally be left at their defaults unless: (1) the range of some inputs represent very different amounts of change in the process.
 For example, if temperature is held nearly constant, while a flow rate changes substantially, then it may be desirable to extend the range of the temperature beyond its nominal values to make the amount of change in temperature more commensurate with the amount of change in the flow rate.
 This is a helpful strategy to make the calculated Euclidean distance between any points a more accurate reflection of how much of an adjustment each input requires.
-(2) if changes are made in the candidate or history data files.
+(2) if changes are made in the candidate or previous data files.
 For example, if one set of designs are created from one candidate set, and then another set of designs are created from a different candidate set.
 These designs and the achieved criterion value will not be comparable unless the range of each input has been fixed at matching values.

 10.
-Once the design choices have been made, click on the **Test SDOE** button.
+Once the design choices have been made, click on the **Estimate Runtime** button.
 This performs a small number of iterations of the search algorithm to calibrate the timing for constructing and evaluating the designs.
 The time taken to generate a design is a function of the size of the candidate set, the size of the design, as well as the dimension of the input space.
-The slider below **Test SDOE** now indicates an estimate of the time to construct all of the designs across the range of the **Min Design Size** and **Max Design Size** specified.
+The slider below **Estimate Runtime** now indicates an estimate of the time to construct all of the designs across the range of the **Min Design Size** and **Max Design Size** specified.
 The smallest **Number of Random Starts** is 10^3 = 1000, and is generally too small to produce a good design, but this will run very quickly and so might be useful for a demonstration.
 However, it would generally be unwise to use a design generated from this small a set of random starts for an actual experiment.
 Powers of 10 can be chosen with an **Estimated Runtime** provided below the slider.

 .. figure:: figs/6U_after_test_SDOE.png
    :alt: SDOE second window
    :name: fig.6U_after_test_SDOE

-   SDOE second window after clicking Test SDOE
+   SDOE second window after clicking Estimate Runtime

 .. hint::
    The choice of **Number of Random Starts** involves a trade-off between the quality of the design generated and the time spent waiting to generate the design.
 The larger the chosen number of random starts, the better the design is likely to be.
 However, there are diminishing gains for increasingly large numbers of random starts.
 If running the actual experiment is expensive, it is generally recommended to choose as large a number of random starts as possible for the available time frame, to maximize the quality of the constructed design.